apnadkarni/blt/doc/tree.rst

     that are real numbers (see the **-key** switch).

   **-recurse**
-    Recursively sort the entire subtree rooted at *node*.
+    Recursively sort the entire subtree rooted at *nodeName*.

   **-reorder**
     Recursively sort subtrees for each node.